Dennis Hauger: 2022

 Hauger had an improved qualifying in Baku with third.
 His race ended after a failed overtake resulted in a crash into the wall, but he redeemed himself by winning his first feature race the next day, inheriting the lead after Jüri Vips crashed out.
 He failed to score in Silverstone as he was involved in a collision on the opening lap of the feature race with Roy Nissany.
 In Austria, he qualified in fifteenth position, and finished ninth in the sprint.
 During the feature Race starting on slick tyres, he passed multiple drivers who were on wets as the track dried; he eventually finished fourth after post-race penalties.
 Hauger qualified eighteenth in France due to a fuel pump failure, and failed to score points in the races.
-Hauger's poor form continued in Hungary despite a top 10 qualifying finish, as he was eliminated on the opening lap of the sprint and struggled with tyre degradation on route to nineteeth in the feature race.
+Hauger's poor form continued in Hungary despite a top-ten qualifying finish, as he was eliminated on the opening lap of the sprint and struggled with tyre degradation on route to nineteenth in the feature race.
 Hauger's pointless run continued in Spa-Francorchamps after a penalty in the feature race deprived him of points.

 Hauger qualified seventh in Zandvoort; he passed Vips on the opening lap of the sprint and held third position for the remainder of the race, scoring his first podium since Baku.
 He finished fourth in the feature race.
 He had a poor qualifying in Monza, but had the pace to make up ten places to finish ninth in the sprint race.
 In the feature race, he made up fifteen places to finish fourth in an incident-packed race, despite having to serve a drive-through penalty at the start.
 He also had to serve a drive-through penalty in the early part of the race for his team's failure to fit his wheels at the three minute signal before the start.
 In the final race weekend of the season in Abu Dhabi, he put on a strong showing by qualifying seventh on the grid.
 Qualifying seventh for season finale in Abu Dhabi, Hauger finished fourth in the sprint race with a last lap pass on Amaury Cordeel, and replicated this result in the feature race.